AVEVA/CONNECT-data-services-developer-docs/content/api-reference/asset-rules/asset-asset-change-data.md

 <a id="opIdAssetChangeData_Get Statistics For Rule"></a>

-Gets the `AssetRuleStatistics` for the ruleId.
+Returns the `AssetRuleStatistics` for the ruleId.

 <h3>Request</h3>